Offliners/Machine-Learning/README.md

 you can watch videos or read textbooks to understand what machine learning do and the theories in machine learning first,

-and then program code to implemnet machine learning by seeing my codes or projects.
+and then write code to implemnet machine learning by seeing my codes or projects.

 Hope that it will help you!